googlefonts/colr-gradients-spec/colr-gradients-spec.md

    - Define a glyph for the hour-hand of the clock
    - Define N o’clock as the 12 marks untransformed, plus the hour-hand rotated

-Concretely, a group reuses another COLR glyph with alpha and transform applied.

 # Structure of gradient COLR v1 extensions